-In Our Second Year Operating as a REIT, We Delivered Value and Strong Returns to Our Stockholders.
-CCA began operating as a real estate investment trust, or a REIT, for federal income tax purposes effective January 1, 2013.
-As part of our transition to a REIT, we paid a special dividend to our stockholders of \$675 million, or approximately \$6.66 per share.
-Our regular aggregate dividends per share in 2014 increased to \$2.04 from \$1.97 in 2013.
+Increased Quarterly Dividends and Return to Our Stockholders.
+CCA began operating as a real estate investment trust, or a REIT, for federal income tax purposes effective January 1, 2013 and in our third full year as a REIT our regular aggregate quarterly dividends per share in 2015 increased 5.9% to \$2.16 in 2015 from \$2.04 in 2014.